When to take temperature in children

 Digital ear thermometers

 Digital ear thermometers are specially designed for use in children’s ears.
-Ear thermometers are quick and easy to use, but they can be a little inaccurate.
+These thermometers are quick and easy to use, but they’re not reliable and not recommended.

 Digital forehead or temporal artery thermometers